Henry Grey, 3rd Earl Grey: Family

 Lord Grey married on 9 August 1832, to Maria, daughter of Sir Joseph Copley, 3rd Baronet of Sprotborough.
 They had no children.
 She died in September 1879.
 Lord Grey survived her by fifteen years and died on 9 October 1894, aged 91.
 He was succeeded in the earldom by his nephew, Albert Grey (born 1851).

-The suburb of Howick in Auckland, New Zealand, is named after the earl.
+Arms

+Legacy

+He was author of several books, including: